Email Marketing

 In this case, the previous email template won’t apply.

-Since the clients are acquainted with your company and have already expressed their interest, keep it short and sweet.
+Since the clients are acquainted with your company and have already expressed their interest, keep it short and direct.
 Simply nudge them in the right direction and point out the next step.

 Here's a template of how you can respond to a client’s inquiry and entice a meeting or a call.